microsoft/WhatTheHack/xxx-GitHubCopilot/Student/Challenge-04.md

 ## Success Criteria
 You will have successfully completed this challenge when you:

-1. Show that you have successfully integrated a new feature into your application.
-2. Show your test cases generated with the assistance of Copilot, covering both the existing and newly added functionalities.
+1. Show your test cases generated with the assistance of Copilot, covering both the existing and newly added functionalities.
-3. Show that your test cases are integrated into your CI Pipeline.
+2. Show that your test cases are integrated into your CI Pipeline.
-4. Show the documentation you have added to your application.
+3. Show the documentation you have added to your application.

 ## Learning Resources
 - [GitHub Copilot Documentation](https://docs.github.com/en/copilot)